DO YOU KNOW HOW TO PONY?

 Another hour of classics rolled on.
 The band took over for a Velvet Underground tribute (it is the band’s 50th anniversary).
 With her son Jackson joining in on guitar they played ‘Rock n’ Roll’, ‘I’m Waiting for the Man’, and ‘White Light/White Heat ‘.

 Patti returned onstage for the uplifting ‘Privilege (Set Me Free)’.
-Next came ‘Beneath the Southern Cross’, ‘Dancing Barefoot’, (Springsteen penned) ‘Because the Night’ with her daughter Jesse on keyboards, who was in her belly when the song was recorded.
+Next came ‘Beneath the Southern Cross’, ‘Dancing Barefoot’, (Springsteen penned) ‘Because the Night’ with her daughter Jesse on keyboards.
 A rousing ‘People Have the Power’ was complete with Patti’s fervent rallying cries for us to rise up and take control!

 The scorching encore was Patti’s complete shredding of The Who’s ‘My Generation’.
 Breaking every single string, and holding up her guitar triumphantly, she displayed it as ‘The weapon of our generation!’
 She reminded us (screaming) that we are still free, to keep fighting and rebelling against corruption, injustice, big business, hunger and war.
 She encouraged us to keep dreaming, as her generation had done.
 The line ‘I hope I die before I get old’ was given a whole new twist, ‘I am fucking old, and I’m going to get older – I’m going to live until I’m 120!’
 Well Patti, let’s hope so!

 After thanking everyone involved, Patti declared her extreme fondness for Horses, ‘…recorded by a young girl who is still in my heart.’